Adaptavant/AW-Code-Standards/javascript/README.md

 # AW Javascript Style Guide

 This style guide is a set of standards(extended from [Airbnb style guide](https://github.com/airbnb/javascript)) that define how Javascript should be written.

-Build with [ESLint](https://eslint.org/).
+It's build with [ESLint](https://eslint.org/) tool.

 ## Rules